codebase-flutter-team/codebase_netlify_cms/src/pages/index.md

   description: >-
     We are a cross-platform development company that wants to grow your idea into a huge success.
-  heading: We help non-technical founders develop amazing technical
+  heading: We help non-technical founders develop amazing software
   image: /img/following_the_idea.png
 section2:
   blurbs: